Bird Identifier Guide

 Fact:

-The Robin’s red breast is a badge of status.
+The robin’s red breast is a badge of status.
 Young Robins don’t get theirs until they gain adult plumage.

 Green & Blue Featured Birds (Small)